isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Mulching.md

 	<li><input type="checkbox" id="accordion4">
 		<label for="accordion4">Wood chips</label><div>
 	<img title="Wood chips made from pine bark being used as mulch to cover ground next to a raised planter.
 Photo by Jacqueline Chua." src="/images/Hardscapes/P5190007.jpg">
-	<p><b>Wood Chips</b> are waste wood pieces from untreated lumber that take a long time to break down.
-They are very aesthetic, and can also be used to line pathways.
+	<p><b>Wood chips</b> are waste wood pieces from untreated lumber that take a long time to break down.
+They are often used for decorative purposes, and can also be used to line pathways.
 However, they tend to be pricy, and may float away in heavy rain.</p>
 		</div></li>
 	<br>
 </ul></section>